Somanatz/Django-Weather/README.md

 # Django-Weather
-## In order to use this application you need to update your weather API key with your's
+## To use this application you need to update your weather API key with your's
-- goto w_app/views.py and update your actual API key
+- to w_app/views.py and update your API key at the source variable in the index function.